-To address college and career readiness, the SLT has identified a focus on creating high-functioning Professional Learning Communities (PLC) within departments and the development of common assessments.
-Using the assessment data, the PLCs will go through the inquiry cycle, creating common learning experiences to address students' learning needs and monitor progress of student learningThe PLCs will create a common course website with course descriptions, expectations, and pacing.
+To address college and career readiness, the SLT has identified a focus on creating high-functioning Professional Learning Communities (PLC) teams within departments and the development of common assessments.
+Using the assessment data, the PLC teams will go through the inquiry cycle, creating common learning experiences to address students' learning needs and monitor progress of student learning.
+The PLC teams will maintain a common course website with course descriptions, expectations, and pacing.
 Teachers will also incorporate AVID strategies into all courses.